Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Institutional Background and Model Setup

-For the sponsored position, the platform runs an ad auction and shows the seller with the highest \textit{realized bid} $\tilde{b}_i^t$, when the bids submitted by sellers are $b_i^t$.
-To approximate the influence of the ads' relevance score as well as the uncertainty sellers face when deciding their bids, we assume that the realized bid \( \tilde{b_i^t} \) follows a log-normal distribution: \( \log(\tilde{b_i^t}) \sim \mathcal{N} (\log(b_i^t), \sigma_i) \), where \( \sigma_i \) is the uncertainty in bid realization.
-We use a first-price auction in our model.
-While this differs from the generalized second price auction that Amazon.com uses, we do not expect this difference to be crucial for the main insights from our analysis, and we mostly make it for tractability and to avoid scenarios with multiple equilibria.\footnote{Generalized second-price auctions and first-price auctions have similar theoretical strategic incentives and algorithm performance.
-Both are non-truthful, and algorithms behave similarly and learn to collude on lower bids \cite{rovigatti2023artificial,banchio2022artificial}, unlike in non-generalized second-price auctions \cite{banchio2022artificial}.
-Therefore, the auction format should not significantly change the results of our analyses.
-These model assumptions also allow for mathematical tractability.
-Previous research has only proved the existence of equilibrium in sponsored ads with pricing competition \cite{kang2021sponsored}.
-There might be multiple or asymmetric equilibria in generalized second-price auctions.
-Additionally, our assumptions are similar to those imposed in \cite{yu2024welfare}.}
+The platform shows the seller with the highest \textit{realized bid} $\tilde{b}_i^t$ in the sponsored position, when the bids submitted by sellers are $b_i^t$.
+We approximate the impact of the ads' relevance score and the uncertainty sellers face when deciding their bids, by assuming that the realized bid \( \tilde{b_i^t} \) follows a log-normal distribution: \( \log(\tilde{b_i^t}) \sim \mathcal{N} (\log(b_i^t), \sigma_i) \).
+We use a first-price auction for tractability and to avoid scenarios with multiple equilibria.
+While this differs from the generalized second price auction that Amazon.com uses, we do not expect this difference to be crucial for the main insights from our analysis.\footnote{Generalized second-price auctions and first-price auctions have similar theoretical strategic incentives and algorithm performance.
+Both are non-truthful, and algorithms behave similarly and learn to collude on lower bids \citep{rovigatti2023artificial,banchio2022artificial}, unlike in non-generalized second-price auctions.
+Our assumptions are similar to those imposed in \cite{yu2024welfare}.} We provide more details in Section \ref{sec:theory}.

-\paragraph{Consumers} In our model, a period $t$ is a search by a unit mass of consumers, who wish to buy at most one product.
-Consumers spend one period in the market and then exit and are replaced by a new cohort.
-A representative consumer who buys product $i$ in period $t$ obtains utility

-Where $a_i$ capture vertical differentiation and $p_i^t$ is the product's price.
+\paragraph{Consumers} In period $t$ a unit mass of consumers who wish to buy at most one product perform a search.
+They spend one period in the market and then exit and are replaced by a new cohort.
+A representative consumer who buys product $i$ in period $t$ obtains utility $u_i^t=a_i-p_i^t + \epsilon_i$, where $a_i$ capture vertical differentiation and $p_i^t$ is the product's price.
 The outside good is indexed by 0, with utility $u_0^t=\epsilon_0$.
-We assume that $\epsilon_0$ and each $\epsilon_i$ are type-I extreme value independent random variables with common scale parameter $\mu>0$.
-The parameter $\mu$ is also an index of horizontal differentiation, and the case of substitutes is obtained in the limit when $\mu \rightarrow 0$.
-The resulting demand for product \( i \) in period \( t \), assuming it is in the consumer consideration set \( \mathcal{N}^t \) (which we discuss in detail below), follows a logit demand model and is expressed as follows:
+We assume that $\epsilon_0$ and each $\epsilon_i$ are i.i.d. type-I extreme value with common scale parameter $\mu>0$.\footnote{The parameter $\mu$ is also an index of horizontal differentiation, and the case of substitutes is obtained in the limit when $\mu \rightarrow 0$.} If product $i$ is in the consideration set \( \mathcal{N}^t \) in time $t$, its demand is:

 where $\boldsymbol{p^t}$ is the vector of prices of products in the consumer's consideration set.